gavin-collier/PufferfishRemote/README.md

 # PufferfishRemote
-A project build to allow the usage of smart phone webbrowser's as wii remotes for Dolphan.
+A project build to allow the usage of smart phone webbrowser's as Wii remotes for Dolphan.